-Chief Conductor of the Helsinki Philharmonic Orchestra and Principal Guest Conductor of BBC Philharmonic Orchestra and the National Arts Centre Orchestra in Ottawa, John Storgårds has a dual career as a conductor and violin virtuoso and is widely recognized for his creative flair for programming and his commitment to contemporary music.
-He additionally holds the title of Artistic Director of the Chamber Orchestra of Lapland and was the Chief Conductor of the Tampere Philharmonic from 2005 – 2008.
+Principal Guest Conductor of the BBC Philharmonic Orchestra as well as Canada’s National Arts Centre Orchestra Ottawa, John Storgårds has a dual career as a conductor and violin virtuoso and is widely recognized for his creative flair for programming.
+He additionally holds the title of Artistic Director of the Chamber Orchestra of Lapland and served as the Chief Conductor of the Helsinki Philharmonic from 2008–2015.

 Mr. Storgårds appears with such orchestras as WDR Symphony Orchestra in Cologne, Bamberg Symphony, Orchestre Philharmonique de Radio France, Netherlands Radio Symphony Orchestra, BBC Symphony, City of Birmingham Symphony Orchestra, Zurich's Tonhalle Orchestra and the Royal Scottish National Orchestra, as well as all of the major Scandinavian orchestras and the Sydney, Melbourne and New Zealand symphonies.
 Soloists with whom he collaborates include Yefim Bronfman, Colin Currie, Sol Gabetta, Hĺkan Hardenberger, Karita Mattila, Matti Salminen Gil Shaham, Baiba Skride, Christian Tetzlaff, Jean-Yves Thibaudet and Frank Peter Zimmermann.